elasekness/BMS500C/Day 1.md

 ## Bash for loops

-Bash for loops are basically little shell scripts that you are executing from the command line (Bash is a type of shell, and shells are basically little programs for interpreting your commands).
+Bash for loops are basically little shell scripts that you are executing from the command line (Bash is a type of shell, and shells are little programs for interpreting your commands).
 Like all loops, they allow you to automate iterative processes.
-For example, instead of opening 200 hundred fasta files and manually changing the definition lines in each,

-I can run a for loop that will open each fasta file and make the changes that I specify.
+For example, instead of opening 200 hundred fasta files and manually changing the definition lines in each, I can run a for loop that will open each fasta file and make the changes that I specify.

 The basic syntax is: